freesewing/freesewing/markdown/dev/reference/terms/translator/en.md

 title: Translator
 ---

-Somebody who helps with our i18n efforts by translating from English to other languages.
+Somebody who helps with our internationalisation (i18n) efforts by translating from English to other languages.